Caudal regression syndrome is a rare congenital disorder. It’s estimated that 1 to 2.5 in every 100,000 newborns is born with this condition.

-The first signs of caudal regression syndrome usually appear between your fourth and seventh weeks of pregnancy.
-In most cases, the condition can be diagnosed by the end of your first trimester.
+The first signs of caudal regression syndrome usually appear between weeks 4 and 7 of pregnancy.
+In most cases, the condition can be diagnosed by the end of the first trimester.

 If you have diabetes — or if you’ve developed gestational diabetes during pregnancy — your doctor may perform an ultrasound specifically to look for signs of this condition.
 Otherwise, routine ultrasound tests will look for any fetal abnormalities.

 If your doctor suspects caudal regression syndrome, they may perform an MRI after 22 weeks of pregnancy.
-This will allow them to see even more detailed images of your child’s lower body.
-An MRI may also be used after your child is born to confirm the diagnosis.
+This will allow them to see even more detailed images of the lower body.
+An MRI may also be used after birth to confirm the diagnosis.